The Duality of Jean

 It's their business.

-As I say, you stop seeing it after a while, such that over the holidays, when they start to get it.
+As I say, you stop seeing it after a while, such that over the holidays, when they start to do it.
+Like racism.

 And I'm like, wait a minute.